0:00

 • Subscribe to both of Jason’s Substacks:

-Key Insights for Authors on Using Substack to Attract Agents and Launch Books:
+Using Substack to Attract Agents and Launch Books:

 Building Your Substack